SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Proposed Methods

-Constraints in formula (2) can also impose classification loss in a similar way.
-Since there is no difference for perfect positive samples in the classification task, we omit to constrain (1).
-Formally, we got our classification part of the Sew loss following \cite{cmpmcmpc}:
+The constraints in Eq.~\ref{eq:relaxed2} can also be used to impose a classification loss in a similar way.
+As there is no difference for perfect positive samples in the classification task, we omit to constrain Eq.~\ref{eq:relaxed1}.
+Formally, the loss for our person ID classification part is as follows \cite{cmpmcmpc}:

-where $n$ is batch size, $\omega$ represents the classification weight after normalization. $\hat{v}_i$ can be explained as the projection of image representation $v^{cls}_i$ onto the normalized text representation $\bar{t}^{cls}_i$.
+where $n$ is batch size, and $\omega$ represents the classification weight after normalization. $\hat{v}_i$ can be explained as the projection of image representation $v^{cls}_i$ onto the normalized text representation $\bar{t}^{c}_i$.

-$\mathcal{L}^{T2I}_{mm}$ and $\mathcal{L}^{T2I}_{mc}$ are in the same form as above, but the change is focused on the text-to-image.
+$\mathcal{L}^{T2I}_{match}$ and $\mathcal{L}^{T2I}_{id}$ are in the same form as above, but the change is focused on the text-to-image.
 Both matching and classification loss have identical decision boundaries.
-Equipped with our proposed cross-modal constraints, the Sew loss can reduce the gap between image and text feature distributions.

-Although the margin restrictions allow our model to learn better cross-modal features, using a fixed margin $\mathcal{M}$ in all cases may not be flexible enough.
-A large margin constraint makes model learning hard, while too small a margin does not impose an influential constraint.
-A quality-guided adaptive margin can be more effective.
-In TBPS, texts come from annotator's description of images.
-Images are supposed to have complete information, while texts have less and various amounts of information.
-Thus, we adjust the margin value based on the text description quality.
+Equipped with our proposed cross-modal constraints, the sew calibration loss can effectively reduce the gap between image and text feature distributions.
+Although the margin restrictions allow our model to learn better cross-modal representations, using a fixed margin $\mathcal{M}$ in all cases may not be flexible enough.
+A large margin constraint makes model learning difficult, while too small a margin does not impose a significant constraint.
+An adaptive margin guided by quality can be more effective.
+In TBPS, the texts come from the annotator's descriptions of the images.
+Images are expected to have complete information, while texts have varying amounts of information.
+Thus, we adjust the margin value based on the quality of the text description.
 We argue that a less informative caption (i.e., a shorter caption) needs a smaller margin as a looser constraint.
 Based on this, we compute the adaptive margin for each image-text pair according to its text total tokens length $\mathcal{T}_i$: